Prithi Chand: Establishing his own religious seat

 Chand was an accomplished devotional poet, however, he did not use his talents to good means.
-He created a parallel scripture which included the hymns of earlier Gurus and his own poetry.
-His spiritual discourses used teachings of Sikh Gurus but were aimed to attract his own following and the official support of the Mughal Empire.
+He created a parallel scripture which included the hymns of earlier gurus and his own poetry.
+His spiritual discourses used teachings of Sikh gurus but were aimed to attract his own following and the official support of the Mughal Empire.
 His followers forcibly and by covert means, gained control of the Sikh holy city of Amritsar and neighboring region, while Guru Hargobind – the sixth Guru of Sikhism, had to relocate his Guruship to the Himalayan Shivalik foothills.
 Chand and his followers tried to establish his own Guruship opposing Guru Arjan and Guru Hargobind as the official followers of Guru Nanak – the founder of Sikhism.
 His poetic abilities and use of hymns of Guru Nanak for his ulterior motives is believed to have likely triggered Guru Arjan to compose the official first manuscript of the Adi Granth.

 There was a bitter attempt by Prithi Chand and his followers to oppose Guru Arjan for three generations.
+Prithia is also charged by Sikhs as being involved with the execution of Guru Arjan by the Mughals.
 He conspired with Chandu Shah, an official from Lahore, against the Guru at the suggestion of his wife, Karmo.
 In contemporary Sikhism, the followers and movement led by Prithi Chand are considered as "dissenters".
 In the hagiographies and Sikh history, Chand is accused of attempting to poison Hargobind when he was a young boy.
 He and his descendants – his son, Manohar Das (Meharban) and Mehrban's son, Harji (Hariji) conspired with the Muslim leaders such as Sulahi Khan to hurt and end the later Sikh Gurus, as well prevent them from entering Amritsar.
 However, Minas' literature does not support these allegations, on the contrary presenting Chand as a devout supporter of Guru Arjan and suggesting a likely "bias" against Chand.

+Death

+Prithi Chand died at Kotha Guru in 1618.
+A samadh dedicated to Prithi Chand was raised in Heir village after his death.